goooseman/devsparks-blog/SPEC.md

 ### Code syntax highlighting

 - for `<code>` (single line):
-  - invert color and background color: color should be `--background-color`, background-color should be `--color`
+  - invert color and background color: color should be `--background-color`, background-color should be `--text-color`
   - do not add any borders or paddings
+  - `white-space: break-spaces;`
+  - `word-break: break-word;`
 - for `<pre>` inside `<div class="highlight">`:
-  - background-color is --background-color for dark theme and --color for light theme
+  - background-color is --background-color for dark theme and --text-color for light theme
   - color should be `white` to keep it the default one
   - padding: 12px
 - `<code>` inside `<pre>` inside `<div class="highlight">`: